Full-time formal apprenticeship designed to equip the next generation

 Participate in mentoring relationships, meeting regularly with a primary mentor, and engaging in spiritual formation practices.

-Rotate through all major ministry areas (preaching, teaching, counseling, outreach, discipleship, worship, administration, cross-cultural ministry), progressing from observation to leadership.
+Rotate through major ministry areas (preaching, teaching, counseling, outreach, discipleship, worship, administration, cross-cultural ministry), progressing from observation to leadership.

 Maintain personal evangelism and discipleship relationships; support Bible studies, community groups, and outreach efforts.